DayZedAndConfused762/RustAndRuin/rustandruin.md

 -------------------------------------------------------
 Completed and QA'd
 -------------------------------------------------------

+	...Implement a new item: "Rusty Key".
+The "Rusty Key" should be added to "The Office" loot table, with a 20% chance.
+The player can only ever find this once, and it will be displayed in the "Gear" section of the inventory.

+	...Update the "Dilapidated Shack" function, if the player does not have the "Rusty Key" they will be unable to search due to the door being locked tight.
+If they have the "Rusty Key", they will now be able to search here.

 	...Using "Supplies" items should not incur the health penalty due to high "Thirst" or "Hunger"